EmreDay1/NET.jl/README.md

 ```

 Next the onsager relation function is initialized where the matrices are multiplied by the current forces of the system to get a flux vector (generally heat flux).
-The sole difference between the 2D and 3D matrice based onsager is established via the slicing technique, in the 3D matrice the each point has a individual submatrice as well since their properties (coefficients etc) are different as well.
+The sole difference between the 2D and 3D matrice based onsager is established via the slicing technique, in the 3D array the each point has a individual "subarray" as well since their properties (coefficients etc) are different as well.

 ```julia
 function compute_fluxes(L::OnsagerMatrix, F::Array{Float64, 2})